vmware-clarity/clarity-guidance/1015-label-design-guidance.md

 - **Must not** use multiple lines of text within a single label.
 - **Should** use parenthesis for any additional metadata, if required in the same label.
 - **Should** use [clickable labels](https://clarity.design/documentation/label#clicking-labels) to perform an action related to that label.
-- **Should** use a close icon at the right-most side of a label to dismiss it.
+- **May** use a close icon at the right-most side of a label to dismiss it unless the label itself is clickable.
 - **Should** use labels and [badges](https://clarity.design/documentation/badge) together to show a count relating to the metadata displayed in the label.